kimmobrunfeldt/progressbar.js/README.md

             // Default: true
             autoStyle: true,

-            // Only effective when autoStyle is enabled.
-            // If true, padding and margin are removed automatically
-            // from text element.
-Set this to false, if you want to
-            // set margin or padding for text element
-            // Default: true
-            removeMarginPadding: true,

             // Only effective if the shape is SemiCircle.
             // If true, baseline for text is aligned with bottom of
             // the SVG canvas.
 If false, bottom line of SVG canvas